dofloinn/Fallout3rdYear/1_SoftwareEngineering3/All notes.md

 <mark style="background: #FFB8EBA6;">Disadvantages:</mark>
 - Not all attributes are relevant resulting in many null or empty attributes
-- The tables may not comply with normalization practices.
+- The tables may not comply with normalisation practices.

 ### <mark style="background: #FFB8EBA6;">Map Each Concrete Class to a Table:</mark>